revou-fsse-5/module-1-regaruzianto/README.md

 ---

 Thank you for following my journey.
-Feel free to connect with me on [LinkedIn](your-linkedin-url) and [GitHub](your-github-url) to see my latest projects and updates.
+Feel free to connect with me on [GitHub](https://github.com/regaruzianto) to see my latest projects and updates.